 With an effective Knowledge Management system this can be avoided, as all knowledge is accessible, modifiable and sharable.

-But how to create a Knowledge Management system?
+How to create a Knowledge Management system?

 Just like CRM (Customer Relationship Management), of which it is the basis, the implementation of KM depends on processes, technologies and corporate culture.